DougEbel/TrueBench/README.md

 ## What is TrueBench?

-**TrueBench (QueryDriver)** is an interactive and script-driven workload generator designed to help DBAs, performance engineers, and application teams simulate **realistic** database and system behavior.
+**TrueBench (QueryDriver)** is a database workload validation framework designed to help
+DBAs, performance engineers, and application teams reproduce **realistic workload behavior**
+and measure how systems respond to change.

+Modern information systems evolve continuously — software updates, configuration changes,
+cloud infrastructure changes, open-source library upgrades, and now **AI-driven development**
+can alter system behavior in subtle ways.

-TrueBench makes it practical to model realistic workloads, replay tests, and track results so you can:
+TrueBench makes it practical to model real workloads, execute controlled tests, and track
+results across time so teams can detect **performance drift and behavioral change** before
+users experience problems.

+TrueBench helps teams:

-- validate DBMS configuration changes against production-like workload behavior
+- validate DBMS configuration changes against production-like workloads
-- create anticipated workloads for new applications before deployment
+- model anticipated workloads for new applications before deployment
-- provide engineers with repeatable performance tests for tuning and regression analysis
+- run repeatable performance tests for tuning and regression analysis
 - stress test environments and simulate adverse events (latency spikes, concurrency surges, resource contention)
 - measure variability and isolate non-DBMS effects (network jitter, client-side overhead)

-TrueBench features:

-- a powerful **CLI** for script-driven execution of repeatable tests with variables, IF, GOTO, etc.
-- a full-screen **TUI** (Text User Interface) for defining and editing workloads
-- a portable **Python virtual environment** automatically created on first startup
-- support for 14 DBMS drivers (native Python and ODBC)
-- integrated metadata tracking (SQLite) for run history, results, and comparisons
-- ability to coordinate analysis of query log data on the host DBMS

-TrueBench can execute single diagnostic queries, orchestrate multi-queue benchmark workloads, or automate complex test suites that closely reflect real production behavior.

-Installation instructions and driver setup are in **INSTALL.md**.

 ---

+## Key Capabilities

+TrueBench provides a practical environment for defining, executing, and analyzing database workloads:

+- powerful **CLI** for script-driven execution with variables, IF, GOTO, and automation features
+- full-screen **TUI (Text User Interface)** for defining and editing workloads interactively
+- **real workload modeling** based on production query logs
+- configurable **multi-queue concurrency control** and pacing
+- integrated **SQLite metadata repository** capturing run history, test definitions, and results
+- ability to correlate test results with **native DBMS telemetry and query logs**
+- support for **14 DBMS drivers** using native Python drivers and ODBC
+- portable **Python virtual environment** automatically created during first startup

+TrueBench can execute single diagnostic queries, orchestrate multi-queue workload tests,
+or automate complex test suites that closely reflect real production behavior.

+Installation instructions and driver setup are provided in **INSTALL.md**.

+---

+## Typical Use Cases

+TrueBench is useful anywhere teams need **repeatable evidence of system behavior**.

+Common scenarios include:

+**Periodic system validation**
+Build a repeatable test suite that can be executed regularly to detect when changes in any system component impact individual queries.

+**Database platform upgrades**
+Validate that a new DBMS version, optimizer change, or configuration adjustment does not introduce performance regressions.

+**Cloud platform changes**
+Measure the impact of VM types, storage tiers, or network configuration changes under realistic workloads.

+**Application deployment validation**
+Model anticipated workloads before releasing a new application or service.

+**Performance regression detection**
+Detect subtle query-level changes that aggregate monitoring metrics may hide.

+**Root cause investigation**
+Reproduce and analyze workload behavior during periods of degraded performance.

+**Benchmark and proof-of-concept testing**
+Create realistic workloads when comparing platforms or evaluating infrastructure changes.

+---

+TrueBench focuses on **repeatable workload validation and behavioral comparison across time**,
+not synthetic benchmark scores.

 <a id="download"></a>
 # Download